guaguaQAQ/VASMA/README.md

-# Knowledge-Driven Geometric Rectification and Evidential Cache System for Few-Shot Recognition
+# VASMA: Manifold-Guided Geometric Information Fusion for Bridging the Modality Gap

-Official implementation of ['Knowledge-Driven Geometric Rectification and Evidential Cache System for Few-Shot Recognition'].
+Official implementation of ['VASMA: Manifold-Guided Geometric Information Fusion for Bridging the Modality Gap'].

-The paper has been submitted to **Knowledge-Based Systems**.

 ## News
 - The code of VASMA has been released.